joelkino/FFPP/README.md

 This project is using [Microsoft's Entity Framework Core platform](https://docs.microsoft.com/en-au/ef/core/cli/dotnet#update-the-tools) to consume local SQLite databases for lightweight/portable data stores.

 We must [install the dotnet ef tools](https://docs.microsoft.com/en-au/ef/core/cli/dotnet#install-the-tools) to manage the databases.
-Using **cmd/terminal** in the project folder, run the command `dotnet tool install --global dotnet-ef` and this will eventually tell us that we have sucessfully installed the tools.
+Using **cmd/terminal** in the project folder, run the command ```dotnet tool install --global dotnet-ef``` and this will eventually tell us that we have sucessfully installed the tools.

 Now that the tools are installed, we need to instruct ef to create our databases from the project migrations.
 Using **cmd/terminal** in the project folder, run the command `dotnet ef database update --context CippLogs` and it will build the project and eventually you should see an output similar to:
 ```
 Build started...
 Build succeeded.
-Applying migration '20220710174737_InitialCreate_ExcludedTenants'.
+Applying migration '20220710174729_InitialCreate_CippLogs'.
 Done.
 ```